isaac-ahlgren/de10-beginning-guide/3_simulation.md

 # Simulation

-Now that we have a design we can test and a testbench to to test it, it's time to simulate!.
+Now that we have a design we can test and a testbench to to test it, it's time to simulate!

-To compile your modules, press the 'compile all' button on the top toolbar.
+To compile your modules, press the 'Compile All' button on the top toolbar.

 Then, press the 'Simulate' button at the very top (illustrated below) and click the 'Start Simulation' button.